South Korea as a Global Power

 Dr. Victor Cha, Senior Adviser at CSIS and Professor of Government at Georgetown University led this project along with a research team to provide empirical analysis and conceptual study of Korea's accomplishments as a middle and global power in a wide array of issue-areas including official development assistance, global health, civil nuclear energy, and global economic governance.
 Access and enroll in our free iTunes U course to explore all the content on these topics online here: https://itunes.apple.com/us/course/south-korea-as-a-global-power/id1082850754.
 “South Korea as a Global Power,” was selected as one of the best courses of 2016.
 The list was compiled by iTunes U, featuring their favorite courses of the year in science, mathematics, liberal arts, teaching, and learning.

-The Project will report to a U.S.-Korea Bi-national Commission of experts on its research and policy recommendations.
+The Project resulted in a report to a U.S.-Korea Bi-national Commission of experts on its research and policy recommendations.

 Jon Brause (United States), World Food Programme (WFP)